 Science fiction and media isn’t hurting for more killer robot stories.
 They’ve pretty much got those covered.
 From classics like I, Robot and 2001 Space Odyssey to more modern visions like Ex Machina and Black Mirror, we’ve been fascinated by the possibilities technology allows as well as a little bit frightened.
-Even Stephen Hawking, before he died, was famously quoted as saying that a fully sentient AI could be the “worst event” in civilization.
 And while we’re many years from testing whether his hypothesis holds any weight, plenty of technological advancements have got people on edge.
 Just because robots can be frightening, that doesn’t mean that they’re all bad.

 In a recent study, in fact, scientists are testing whether tiny robots could be a viable option for cleaning our teeth.